cu-library/tyro/readme.md

             }
           ]
         }
-    /raw : A thin wrapper around the raw Sierra API.
+    /raw : A thin wrapper around the Sierra API.
 Tyro will take care of the bearer tokens and X-Forwarded-For header.
     /static[/file] : Serves any files in a directory named 'static' next to the executable.
 Used mostly for testing and demonstration purposes.
 Automatically serves an index.html if you visit /static.

+The `/status/[bidID]` endpoint is the only one that will respect the Access-Control-Allow-Origin header.
+Tyro doesn't allow cross domain access to the raw Sierra API.

-This software is still in alpha, and is more of a test of writing in Go and using the Sierra API.
+This software is still in alpha.
 Upcoming features:

-1. CORS support, to let it be used as a public API.
-2. Cleaning up debugging, better logging.
+1. Cleaning up debugging, better logging.
-3. Tests and CI.
+2. Tests and CI.
-4. Things your create an issue for!
+3. Things your create an issue for!